AlwaysWry/MarchGen/README.md

-# March2Comp: A Structure-oriented March Test Generator for Multi-operation Dynamic 2-composite Faults in Memory
+# March2Comp: A Structure-oriented March Sequence Generator for Multi-operation Dynamic 2-composite Faults in Memory

   March2Comp is an automatic March test generator, aiming to generate March tests for 2-composite faults with arbitrary number of sensitization operations.
 It also integrates Sim2Comp, a fault simulator to check the fault coverage of a given March test under different 2-composite fault models.